jhnferraris/jhnferraris.github.io/content/blog/new-domain-new-blog/index.md

 date: "2019-03-02"
 ---

 It is 2019.
-I am now working in a new company called [mClinica](https://mclinica.com/) - I will post a different story about my journey in mClinica
+I am now working in a new company called [mClinica](https://mclinica.com/) - I will post a different story about my journey in mClinica.

-Since moving this new company I have not been able to do some technical writing.
+Since moving to this new company I have not been able to do some technical writing.
 Believe me there's a lot of things that I want to write about.
 So I'll start my first 2019 post with a few things that I ticked off.

 As you've heard Google Domains launched an [early access](https://domains.google/tld/dev/) program for the `.dev` domains.
 So first, I purchased one to point this simple Github page to that domain.